garrandall/popular-music-data/tracks/this-ain-t-a-love-song-bon-jovi.md

 You really meant good bye
-Baby, ain't it funny how we never ever learn to fall You're really on your knees, when you think you're standing tall But only fools are "know-it-alls" and i played that fool for you
+Baby, ain't it funny how we never ever learn to fall You're really on your knees, when you think you're standing tall But only fools are "know-it-alls" and I played that fool for you

 I cried and I cried